MaciejCieslik1/BMPEllipse/README.md

    git clone https://github.com/MaciejCieslik1/BMPEllipse.git
    ```

-3. Transfer files loned from github to the ame directory in which file rars1_6.jar exists.
+3. Transfer files loned from github to the same directory in which file rars1_6.jar exists.

 4. Run rars simulator with command:
    ```sh